-All students will require at a minimum a Class II Medical in order to undertake their PPL solo, those students wishing to undertake Commercial training will need to gain a Class I Medical prior to enrolling with their selected ATO.
+All students will require at a minimum a Class II Medical in order to undertake their PPL solo, those students wishing to undertake Commercial training will need to gain a Class I Medical prior to enrolling with their selected Approved Training Organisation (ATO).
 Further information on the requirements of Class I and II Medicals, including approved AME's, can be found on the CAA website.

 For further details of our international English entry requirements, please visit our international pages.

 This provides a guide of the modules that make up your course.
 Please refer to the Programme Specification at the bottom of the Course Details tab for the full breakdown of core and optional modules, as well as the credits needed to complete your degree.
 You can find more information about how your course is structured on our Academic Advice section.